The Wheel of Time (video game): Plot

 The game's setting in respect to the novels is ambiguous; the storyline was said to precede the novels by some 150 years.
-Although Robert Jordan was consulted, the game's storyline is not considered canonical for the Wheel of Time setting.
+Although Robert Jordan was consulted, the game's storyline is not considered canonical for The Wheel of Time setting.

 Elayna Sedai of the Brown Ajah, Keeper of the Chronicles, the protagonist and the player's alter ego, is reading a report from an expedition she sent out when she is attacked by an unknown assassin in her office in the White Tower.
-She is knocked out, and he makes off with an odd, horn-shaped ter’angreal but not the cuendillar seals he was looking for.
-The Amyrlin subsequently sends Elayna to recover the mysterious ter’angreal, being told only that it is very important.
+She is knocked out, and he makes off with an odd, horn-shaped ter'angreal but not the cuendillar seals he was looking for.
+The Amyrlin subsequently sends Elayna to recover the mysterious ter'angreal, being told only that it is very important.

 Elayna follows the assassin and his army of Trollocs to the crumbling city of Shadar Logoth, which is inhabited by unknown evil creatures.
 She tracks the assassin through the city, battling Trollocs and dark creatures along the way and finally corners the assassin, who admits that he was hired by the Forsaken Ishamael.
 Ishamael is seeking the seals held by the Amyrlin.
-The assassin agrees to return the ter’angreal in return for his life.
-Just as Elayna retrieves the ter’angreal, the assassin is assailed by Mashadar, the evil that consumed Shadar Logoth, manifested as a mist-like creature.
+The assassin agrees to return the ter'angreal in return for his life.
+Just as Elayna retrieves the ter'angreal, the assassin is assailed by Mashadar, the evil that consumed Shadar Logoth, manifested as a mist-like creature.

 Upon returning to Tar Valon, Elayna finds the White Tower besieged by Trollocs.
-After helping to secure the tower, Elayna is told that the Amyrlin wants to see her in the basement with the ter’angreal.
-On her way to the basement, Elayna overhears a group of Black Ajah Aes Sedai with the assassin from Shadar Logoth and another Aes Sedai named Sephraem, all of whom are working for Ishamael.
+After helping to secure the tower, Elayna is told that the Amyrlin wants to see her in the basement with the ter'angreal.
+On her way to the basement, Elayna overhears a group of Black Ajah Aes Sedai with the assassin from Shadar Logoth and another Aes Sedai named Sephraem, a Sitter of the Red Ajah, all of whom are working for Ishamael.

 When Elayna finds the Amyrlin, she tells her of the Black Ajah.
-The Amyrlin then tells Elayna of the importance of the odd ter’angreal: Elayna, a weak channeller, has the potential to be the most powerful being on earth.
-Since her childhood, the Amyrlin has shielded Elayna from the One Power for her own protection, and the odd ter’angreal is able to unlock that power.
-Just as the Amyrlin is about to use the ter’angreal on Elayna, the assassin and Sephraem break in, kill the Amyrlin, and take the ter’angreal as well as the Amyrlin's seal.
+The Amyrlin then tells Elayna of the importance of the odd ter'angreal: Elayna, a weak channeller, has the potential to be the most powerful being on earth.
+Since her childhood, the Amyrlin has shielded Elayna from the One Power for her own protection, and the odd ter'angreal is able to unlock that power.
+Just as the Amyrlin is about to use the ter'angreal on Elayna, the assassin and Sephraem break in, kill the Amyrlin, and take the ter'angreal as well as the Amyrlin's seal.